|Portrait of George Cukor in 1973 at home in Los Angeles.|

 It depends on my mood.
 The Philadelphia Story and Adam’s Rib suit any mood, but some of the other Katharine Hepburn films and A Star Is Born are also wonderful.
 He was the best director of Hepburn; she said so herself.
 I enjoy many of the obscure films as well, like his one Western, Heller in Pink Tights, for example—the ones that are less known and less often revived.
 Cukor has a very high batting average for entertaining films in his career.
 I’d rank him high among great directors of the Golden Age.

-George Cukor: A Double Life, which University of Minnesota Press will put back in print this month, and coauthored (with Paul Buhle) the classic oral history Tender Comrades: A Backstory of the Hollywood Blacklist (Minnesota, 2012).
+Patrick McGilligan’s biographies include the Edgar-nominated Alfred Hitchcock: A Life in Darkness and Light and Fritz Lang: The Nature of the Beast, a New York Times Notable Book.
+He is author of George Cukor: A Double Life, which University of Minnesota Press will put back in print this month, and coauthored (with Paul Buhle) the classic oral history Tender Comrades: A Backstory of the Hollywood Blacklist (Minnesota, 2012).

 “McGilligan’s biography is the defense that Cukor could never bring himself to write.
 Much more than just a posthumous ‘outing,’ it gives Cukor his full due as a director of both style and wit, whose long career is all the more impressive given the double life he was forced to live.”